ropensci/patentsview/README.md

 )
 ```

-#### How do I access the data inside of the subentity list columns?
+#### How do I access the data frames inside of the subentity list columns?

-You can flatten your results using `flatten_pv_data`.
+You can unnest the data frames from the list columns using `unnest_pv_data`.
 This function creates a series of data frames that are like tables in a relational database.
 The data frames can be linked together using the primary key that you specify.
-For example, in this call our primary entity is the assignee, and the subentities include applications and government interest statements:
+For example, in this call our primary entity is the assignee, and the subentities include applications and "government interest statements":

 ``` r
 res <- search_pv(query = qry_funs$contains(inventor_last_name = "smith"),